idozii/CANCER-REGRESSION/README.md

 ### Evaluation (PREDICTING_PART)

-The Random Forest Regression model has a better performance than the Linear Regression model.
+The Random Forest Regression model outperforms the other models with the prediction of the target death rate.